Matt32609/42KL-Discovery-Piscine-Python-my-project-work-Feb-2026-/README.md

-# 42KL-Discovery-Piscine-Python-my-project-work-Feb-2026-
-his repository contains Python exercises and practice work completed during the 42 Kuala Lumpur Discovery Piscine Python program (2–6 February 2026).
+42KL Discovery Piscine Python project work (Feb 2026) This repository contains Python exercises and practice work completed during the 42 Kuala Lumpur Discovery Piscine Python program (2–6 February 2026).
 The repository reflects hands-on learning and progressive skill development across structured modules.

 Below are the table of contents and what to expect in the repository: